docker-rpm-builder/docker-rpm-builder/README.md

 @BUILD_NUMBER@
 ```

 If there's an environment variable called BUILD_NUMBER when you build your project, such variable will be substituted straight into your spec.
 This is especially useful in an CI server which builds your packages.
-Consider the .spectemplate for this very project, [docker-rpm-builder.spectemplate](docker-rpm-builder.spectemplate) , and you can see the @BUILD_NUMBER@ and @GIT_COMMIT@ substitution variables at work; those are set by the [Jenkins](http://jenkins-ci.org/) build system.
+See the [examples](#examples) section as well.

 Please note: you can't have both a .spec and a .spectemplate in your source directory.
 That will cause an error.

+Spectemplates are automatically compiled when using the **dir** command, but can be manually generated with the **genspec** command (see below).

+## Generating a specfile and caching build dependencies

+Take a look at [example/from_remote_source]() - the whole idea is:

+* create a Dockerfile with your build image.
+It should inherit from your build platform, add the .spec from your project, and call **yum-builddep** on it.
+* In the main directory, create a Makefile (or a shell script) which creates the .spec from the spectemplate and then builds the docker image. **in this phase, you should complete your spectemplate variables with static values which are not taken from your  build environment**, because they're used for caching: genspec won't overwrite the generated .spec if it's identical to the existing one, and docker won't build again an image if the input and the Dockerfile are identical; hence, the build-image will be rebuilt **only if you change your spectemplate**.
+* Once you've built the build-image, use it with *docker dir* - this time let the build system set the environment variables!
+* If your BuildRequires depends on template variables, this method won't work.

 ## Rebuilding a source RPM